 - 1 tablespoon milk or cream

-- Preheat the oven to 425˚F and line a baking sheet with parchment paper or a Silpat liner.
+- Preheat the oven to 425˚F (or 400°F convect) and line a baking sheet with parchment paper or a Silpat liner.

-- In a large bowl, cut the cubed butter into the flour until it has a fine, sandy texture.
-Avoid large clumps of butter as that diminish the rising.
+- In a large bowl, add the flour, baking powder, and salt.
+Cut the cubed butter into the flour mixture until it has a fine, sandy texture.
+Avoid large clumps of butter as that diminishes the rising.

-- Whisk in the sugar, baking powder, and salt.
-Then make a well in the center and pour in the milk.
-Gently mix together until the dough is just combined.
+- Whisk in the sugar into the flour mixture, make a well in the center and pour in the buttermilk.
+Gently mix until the dough is just combined.

-- Serve with clotted cream and jam or lemon curd.
+- Serve warm with jam and clotted cream or lemon curd.